-5. IMPACT OF COVID-19
+6. IMPACT OF COVID-19

 On March 11, 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
-This has resulted in governments worldwide, including the Canadian and Ontario governments, enacting emergency measures to combat that spread of the virus.
+This has resulted in governments worldwide, including the Canadian and Ontario governments, enacting emergency measure to combat the spread of the virus.
 At the time of approval of these financial statements, the Foundation has not experienced any indicators of financial implications.
-However, there may be uncertainty over future cash flows and the timing of future cash flows which may cause changes to the assets or liabilities and may have a significant impact on future operations.
-Management determined that such financial and economic market uncertainty has continued subsequent to the financial statement date and the assets and liabilities of the Foundation as at August 31, 2020 were not adjusted to reflecte the potential future impact of COVID-19.
-Given the outcome and timeframe of a recovery from the current pandemic is highly unpredictable, it is not practicable to estimate and disclose its financial effect at this time.
+However, there may be uncertainty over future cash flows and the time of future cash flows which may cause changes to the assets or liabilities and may have a significant impact on future operations.
+Management determined that such financial and economic market uncertainty has continued subsequent to the financial statement date and the assets and liabilities of the Foundation as at August 31, 2022 were not adjusted to reflect the potential future impact of COVID Given the outcome and timeframe of a recovery from the current pandemic is highly unpredictable, it is not practicable to estimate and disclose its financial effect at this time.